 The Corporation monitors market conditions for circumstances conducive to undertaking a refunding transaction that would result in savings of interest expense over time.
-No such conditions arose during the fiscal years ended September 30, 2015 and 2014.
+No such conditions arose during the fiscal years ended September 30, 2016 and 2015.

 TSFC bond ratings, as assigned by Moody, for the Series 2001 Term Bonds, due on May 15, 2021 was A1, and the Series 2001 Term Bonds, due on May 15, 2031, was A3.
+Fitch Ratings withdrew its ratings on all tobacco settlement bonds in June, 2016.
+Fitch Ratings cited certain settlement agreements made by individual states with non-participating manufacturers for the withdrawal.